 Also of interest is that Bedford has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Bedford citizens is very high relative to the national average among all cities (21.84%): 35.23% of adults in Bedford have a bachelor's degree or even advanced degree.
+The population of Bedford is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.49% of adults in Bedford have a bachelor's degree or even advanced degree.

-Bedford is a very ethnically-diverse city.
+Bedford is an extremely ethnically-diverse city.
 The people who call Bedford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bedford residents report their race to be White, followed by Black or African-American.
 Bedford also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.99% of the city’s residents.
-Important ancestries of people in Bedford include Irish, English, Italian, and French .
+People of Hispanic or Latino origin account for 14.02% of the city’s residents.
+Important ancestries of people in Bedford include German, Irish, English, Italian, and French.

 The most common language spoken in Bedford is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Arabic.